Banner image

 Following Young Fathers Further- the journey so far!

-In reading this post, you may already be familiar with the Following Young Fathers study or perhaps it may be that you have only recently joined our network (in which case, welcome!).
+In reading this post, you may already be familiar with the Following Young Fathers Further study or perhaps it may be that you have only recently joined our network (in which case, welcome!).
 We would like to take this opportunity to (re)introduce the study and the story behind the journey of the research so far.

 The below words are from Following Young Fathers Further study Director Professor Anna Tarrant and we hope they will give you a deeper insight into how the study began, the story so far and what comes next.